Kiribati

 Trade Partners

-Kiribati's most important trading partners are Indonesia, Australia, and Fiji which together account for about 66% of overall trade.
-Most imports, about 18.1%, originate from Australia, while Indonesia is the most important export market for products from Kiribati, followed by Japan.
+Kiribati's most important trading partners are Pacific neighbours, in 2023 led by Australia (16%), Fiji (16%), and Singapore (10%).
+Most imports, about 17%, originate from Australia, while Japan was the most important export market for products from Kiribati in 2023 (27% of total exports), followed by Fiji (18%).

 Economic Structure